 However, even with screening in place, many patients were still diagnosed at a late-stage and / or with severe liver cirrhosis and had to be treated with palliative therapy, making their survival prospects grim.

 A breakthrough came in 2006, when a new class of drugs called tyrosine-kinase inhibitors became available to patients.
 Unlike chemotherapy, which kills all rapidly growing cells, these ‘targeted therapies’ act on specific molecules that tell cancer cells to grow and spread.
 “In the past we could do nothing about advanced stage liver cancer and the efficacy of chemotherapy was not good,” says Professor Ren.
 However, thanks to these new targeted agents, average survival rates have increased from several months to closer to a year.
-New targeted agents are currently being tested in HCC patients, while immunotherapies, which enhance the body’s natural ability to recognise and destroy cancer cells, have been approved for use in subsets of HCC patients.
+New targeted agents are currently being tested in HCC patients, for example some novel immunotherapies, which enhance the body’s natural ability to recognise and destroy cancer cells, have been approved for use in subsets of HCC patients.